-For the purposes of USCGA graduation requirements, upper-division courses in the Electrical Engineering major are defined as those courses specified for the major that a cadet, following the published nominal program of study, would take during his/her 1/c and 2/c years.
+For the purposes of USCGA graduation requirements, upper-division courses in the Electrical Engineering major are defined as those courses specified for the major that a cadet, following the published nominal program of study, would take during the 1/c and 2/c years.
 Each cadet must satisfy the graduation requirements with a set of courses that includes those courses required of all EE majors.
 If a student has validated a course, no grade for that course is included in the average.
-All grades for failed or repeated courses will be included in the upperdivision GPA calculation.
+If a course is repeated, only the highest final grade earned in that course will be included in the Upper-division GPA calculation.